bam241/cs760/README.md

 Files in PR of Interest
 -----------------------

-My coding is contained in three files:
+My reviewable code is contained in three files
 * neuralnet (for calling on command line with args)
 * src/neuralnet.py (main neural net algorithm)
 * src/tools.py (helper functions)